zeno205/my-newton-raphson-method-implementation/README.md

 # my-newton-raphson-method-implementation
 As the name suggested :))
-I use katex for rendering equation and nerdamer as CAS
+I use katex for rendering equations and nerdamer as CAS